 There are over 100 cannabinoids in the Cannabis plant.
 However, these are not all included in Cannabidiol products.
-Cannabinoids start as cannabinoid acids which are the precursor to an active compound.
+You see, Cannabinoids start as cannabinoid acids which are the precursor to an active compound.
 For the most part, there are 8 main cannabinoids in CBD oil products.
-The 3 which immediately spring to mind are CBD, CBDa and THC.
+In most cases, the 3 which immediately spring to mind are CBD, CBDa and THC.
 The 2 former compounds will support improvements in health while the latter is key for altogether different reasons.
 In addition, this article will highlight the most important cannabinoids in CBD.

 It should come as no surprise, Cannabidiol (CBD) is the main cannabinoid of interest to most people who consume CBD oil.
-It is often pure, Gold with a distinctive smell and taste.
+It is usually pure, Gold with a distinctive smell and taste.
 Without a doubt, CBD is the compound with a reputation of delivering the most benefit.
-The next compound is CBDa.
+The next compound on the list is CBDa.
 This is the precursor to CBD.
 In short, when CBDa interacts with heat (decarboxylation) it becomes a CBD compound.
 CBDa also offers a number of health benefits.
 This compound is usually associated with the raw CBD oils.
 In most cases, it is dark to light brown or Green in colour.
 These raw CBD tinctures contain a combination of the CBD and CBDa.
 In fact, some people prefer this ratio of cannabinoids in CBD.

 The next cannabinoid compound to look out for is Tetrahydrocannabinol (THC).
 This is the psychoactive element in marijuana.
 In the vast majority of CBD oil products, THC is only included in very small or trace quantities.
 These trace amounts are not sufficiently high enough to cause impairment.
 In other words, they do not leave users feeling ‘high’.
 In some cases, THC in small quantities does offer certain benefits.
-Even a trace amount of THC will have a positive impact on other ingredients.
-This phenomenon is called the ‘entourage effect’ and is found in the full spectrum CBD oil.
+Indeed, even a trace amount of THC will have a positive impact on other ingredients.
+This phenomenon goes by the name of the ‘entourage effect’ and is found in the full spectrum CBD oil.
 It means the various elements (cannabinoids, terpenes) combine and the whole product works better as a result.
 Thus, despite the controversy, a tiny amount of THC has much to offer.

 List of Cannabinoid Acids in CBD Oil